mdymel/devblog.dymel.pl/_posts/2016-10-25-angular2-cli-with-aspnet-core-application.markdown

 This will pass all the API requests to the running ASP.NET Core application.

-Last thing we need to do here is to modify npm start script, so it uses the proxy configuration.
+The last thing we need to do here is to modify npm start script, so it uses the proxy configuration.
 Open `package.json` in the Frontend project, find the scripts section and modify start command to:

 {% highlight json %}
 "start": "ng serve --proxy-config proxy.conf.json"